intmus/inttheory19-20/_22-intro-to-non-diatonic-materials/b2-tx-pcintnotation.md

 Pitch class **set** can be abbreviated as pcs and is a collection of pitch classes.
 For example [e, 0, 1]

+What is the difference between chords and scales?
+Nothing.
+It is us as musicians that separate them as concepts to practice, but in this post-tonal context, there is no difference.

+The cardinality of a pitch class set is the number of pitch classes in a pitch class set!
+Easy right?

 ## Pitch-class Integer Notation
 Pitch class integer notation was created to analyze non-diatonic music.
 As music evolved in the beginning of the 20th century, theory had to evolve with it.